-But the new job will cause a major change in the nature of Colbert's act.
-The Wall Street Journal is reporting that he will abandon the right-wing cable blowhard character he played on The Colbert Report and The Daily Show and be himself once he takes over The Late Show.
-Colbert hasn't actually done a whole lot of performing as himself.
+And Colbert hasn't played himself very often.
 He's done a fair share of acting for series like Strangers With Candy and Harvey Birdman, Attorney at Law, and as a cast member in the sketch series The Dana Carvey Show and Exit 57, and he's had a few movie roles (Bewitched, The Love Guru, The Hobbit: The Desolation of Smaug).
-But even when he appears as a guest on other shows, he often stays in character.
+But even when he appeared as a guest on other talk shows, he occasionally stayed in character.

-There are a few exceptions, though.
+There have been a few exceptions, though.
 Here are a few moments where Colbert dropped the act and gave some clues to what he's going to be like as host of The Late Show:

 1. Prepping John Kerry for an interview

 Josh Marshall of Talking Points Memo managed to get a camera into Colbert's dressing room with the night's guest, then-Sen. John Kerry, in 2007.
 Colbert explained the shtick to Kerry: "You know I'm in character?
 And that I'm an idiot?" he asks.
 "I'm willfully ignorant of what we're going to talk about.
 So disabuse me of my ignorance."